cthulhuology/just-in-time-registration/README.md

  You can embed any standard field into your X.509 certificates, but to enforce consistency and create appropriate semantics across a fleet, this implementation requires you to provide the following fields in the device certificate :

-  - **commonName** - Identifies the device common name on the platform.
-  - **serialNumber** - Allows to uniquely address your device on the platform (used in our AWS IoT policy to enforce the device permissions on the platform.
+  - **serialNumber** - Allows to uniquely address your device on the platform (used in our AWS IoT policy to enforce the device permissions on the platform).
-  - **title** - Identifies the type of the device, supported values are `greengrass` or `iot` to identify a non-Greengrass device.
+  - **title** - Identifies the type of the device, supported values are `greengrass` to identify Greengrass devices or `iot` to identify a non-Greengrass device.
 This field will be used to determine whether the invoked Lambda function should create a Greengrass Core in addition to the thing in the AWS IoT device registry.
-  - **
+  - **generationQualifier** - The product identifier associated with the created thing.
+This will associate the created thing with a `product-id` attribute having this field as value.

-> These three required attributes will be associated to the created `Thing` in the AWS IoT device registry as searchable attributes.
-This will allow you to easily query the registry for these attributes across your entire fleet.

-All the other certificate attributes contained in the certificate are associated with non-searchable attributes on the created `Thing` object.
+> These required attributes will be associated to the created `Thing` in the AWS IoT device registry as searchable attributes.
+All the other certificate attributes contained in the certificate will be associated with non-searchable attributes on the created `Thing` object.

  ## Pre-requisites